Obfuscates your feelings on Facebook

 Finally, when you see a discongruent or “inappropriate” reaction from your friends in the future, perhaps this might be a sign of a potential ally in the battle between individual freedom and the big data state-corporate machine that seeks to use our data against us.

-Go Rando will premiere as part of Blinding Pleasures, an exhibition curated by Filippo Lorenzin at Arebyte Gallery in London, UK.
-The exhibition will include custom software visitors to the gallery can use to generate a custom emotion profile based on their Facebook reactions.
+Go Rando premiered as part of Blinding Pleasures, an exhibition curated by Filippo Lorenzin at Arebyte Gallery in London, UK.
+The exhibition included custom software visitors to the gallery could use to generate a custom emotion profile based on their Facebook reactions.
 Subsequent exhibitions include the Athens Digital Arts Festival and Raus aus dem digitalen Unbehagen at Kunsthaus Langenthal in Switzerland.

 I did an interview with Régine Debatty of We Make Money Not Art about Go Rando, the Facebook News Feed, emotional surveillance, and more.